-Non-fumigant nematicides may be applied either pre-plant and/or at time of planting.
-When such chemiclas are used, care must be taken to plant the seeds in the treated portion of the soil.
+Non-fumigant nematicides may be applied either pre-plant or at time of planting.
+When such chemicals are used, care must be taken to plant the seeds in the treated portion of the soil.
 Possibility of injury to germinating seeds and seedlings is usually minimal when these materials are used correctly.
+In some cases, they are mixed into the soil, and in others the toxicants move in soil water.
+They can be applied in row, as bands or, in one case, as a foliar spray.